lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-channel_fees | [array ChannelFeeReport](#channelfeereport) | / An array of channel fee reports which describes the current fee schedule for each channel. day_fee_sum | uint64 | / The total amount of fee revenue (in satoshis) the switch has collected over the past 24 hrs. week_fee_sum | uint64 | / The total amount of fee revenue (in satoshis) the switch has collected over the past 1 week. month_fee_sum | uint64 | / The total amount of fee revenue (in satoshis) the switch has collected over the past 1 month.
+channel_fees | [array ChannelFeeReport](#channelfeereport) | / An array of channel fee reports which describes the current fee schedule for each channel. day_fee_sum | string | / The total amount of fee revenue (in satoshis) the switch has collected over the past 24 hrs. week_fee_sum | string | / The total amount of fee revenue (in satoshis) the switch has collected over the past 1 week. month_fee_sum | string | / The total amount of fee revenue (in satoshis) the switch has collected over the past 1 month.